-Tivoli is part of IBM, and they provide a suite of management products for distributed systems.
-TSM used to be called ADSM and works on the 'incremental backup forever' principle, which takes a bit of getting used to, compared to the more traditional 'weekly full backup and daily incremental' system.
-With TSM, you backup all your clients to one central data backup server.
-This makes administration a lot easier, but means you have to limit the amount of data you send over the network.
-That's why TSM needs to be incremental.
-A central database records all backup information, and can be used to recreate a whole server if necessary.
-TSM always keeps at least one backup of every on-line file.
+Spectrum Protect works on the 'incremental backup forever' principle, which can take a bit of getting used to compared to the more traditional 'weekly full backup and daily incremental' system.
+With TSM, you backup all your clients to a central data backup server, and the incremental forever principle is intended to limit the amount of data you send over the network, as you only run a full backup once.
+A central database records all backup information, and as IBM SP always keeps at least one backup of every on-line file, these can be used to recreate a whole server if necessary.

 These Spectrum Protect pages do not pretend to be a complete set of documentation on what is a complex product, but rather a series of items that provide hints and tips on how to manage the product.
 The pages have grown organically over the years and the various bits of information were scattered around a bit.
 The pages and items were reorganised in 2017 to try to make them relate together better.
 If you can't find what you are lookng for on a specific page, then it may have been moved, so the right hand side index might help you find it again.

 Spectrum Protect Server Constructs

 The Spectrum Protect server contains constructs and policies that are used to manange and retain your backups.
 From the top downwards, these are Policy Set, Policy Group, Management Class and Copy Group.

 a 'QUERY DOMAIN *' command will tell you which policy domains are in use at your site.
 Policy domains are usually used to group similar backups together, either by platform, database type or maybe business area.

 'QUERY PO domain_name' will list the policy sets that are defined for a given domain.
 One policy set will be ACTIVE and this will be the one that is currently in use.
 The other policy sets are old copies or ones in development.